fhoedemakers/pico-smsplus/README.md

 Supports two controllers for two player Master System games.
 [See "about two player games" below for specifics and limitations](#about-two-player-games)

+See the [releases](https://github.com/fhoedemakers/pico-smsplus/releases/latest) page for the supported RP2040/RP2350 boards.

 ***

 ## Video